-"Well that’s helpful," Mahihko replied amusedly, gingerly plucking the sky-blue square of paper from the strange creature’s face and holding it up for Lone to see as his own eyes traced over it quickly.
+"Well that’s helpful," Mahihko chuckled, gingerly plucking the sky-blue square of paper from the strange creature’s face and holding it up for Lone to see as his own eyes traced over it quickly.

-"He spelled ‘weird’ wrong," the larger wolf muttered, pursing his lips and then prodding lightly at the corpse with a paw.
-"Yeah, so looks like this thing came out of a tunnel like the one we came through.
+"He spelled ‘weird’ wrong," Lone muttered, wrinkling his muzzle and then prodding lightly at the corpse with a paw.
+"Yeah, so guessing this thing came out of a tunnel like the one we came through.
 Looks like the Blue guys got him before he could do anything, though."